vivek9237/eic-sdk-java/README.md

 - [@vivek9237](https://www.github.com/vivek9237)

+See also the list of [contributors](https://github.com/vivek9237/eic-rest-sdk/graphs/contributors) who have participated in this project.

 ## Feedback

-If you have any feedback, please reach out to us at vivek.ku.mohanty@gmail.com
+We value your input!
+If you have any feedback, suggestions, or comments, please don't hesitate to share them with us.
+You can reach out to us at vivek.ku.mohanty@gmail.com.

+If you encounter any bugs or would like to request a new feature, please consider raising an issue on our GitHub repository: [EIC REST SDK - Bugs and Features](https://github.com/vivek9237/eic-rest-sdk/issues)